CPEN-221/f17-ppt3.3/README.md

 // and the returned List should be empty
 // if the object has no Strings
 List<String> sortedStringSet()

+// are two FrequentStrings objects similar?
+// true if the two objects contain the same Strings
+// and false otherwise
+// the objects need not have the same counts for the Strings boolean similar(FrequentStrings other)
 ```

 Although not listed above, `equals()` and `hashCode()` should be implemented.